-The Adventures of Elmo in Grouchland is the second Sesame Street movie, starring Elmo.Elmo loves his furry blue blanket more than almost anything in the world.
+The Adventures of Elmo in Grouchland (1999) is the second Sesame Street movie, following Sesame Street Presents: Follow That Bird.
+This one centers around lovable red Muppet Elmo.Elmo loves his furry blue blanket more than almost anything in the world.
 When Zoe wants to play with it, he refuses, as it's his.
-They argue, and Elmo's blanket is ripped—and a gust of wind blows it into Oscar's trash can and through a portal to Grouchland.Elmo enters Grouchland to retrieve his blanket, but finds it just in time to have it stolen by Huxley, who considers everything to be his.
+They tug, and Elmo's blanket is nearly ripped—and a gust of wind blows it into Oscar's trash can and through a portal to Grouchland.Elmo enters Grouchland to retrieve his blanket, but finds it just in time to have it stolen by Huxley, who considers everything to be his.
 Elmo embarks on an epic quest across the land to reach Huxley's home and rescue his blanket—and meanwhile, his friends are searching for him.

 This movie provides examples of:

 - Audience Participation: The audience is encouraged to help Elmo at certain points.

 - Bad Is Good and Good Is Bad: It's against the law to ask for help in Grouchland, and their likes and dislikes are backwards to ours.

 - Because You Were Nice to Me: Elmo's simple act of saying Bug is "very nice" for giving him (false) directions, and giving the latter a hug before continuing on his way, is what initiates Bug's Heel–Face Turn in the end.

 - Big Damn Movie: The second one for Sesame Street.

 - Big Ol' Eyebrows: Huxley has these.
 Appropriate enough, given that he lives among grouches.